rar0n/rarons-TTS-Reader/README.md

 ### Seed Vault tab

-It's a table of stored voices and seed values, if saved from Narration tab.
+A simple table of voices and seed values, if stored from the Narration tab.
-Click on a row's Comment cell to edit a note for your own reference about it.
+Click on a row's Comment cell to edit a note about it.
+Or click on a row to select it for deletion.

 | Button | Action |
 |---|---|